ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

    alert("The media file of the third entry is " + playlist[2].file);
    alert("The media provider of the fourth entry is " + playlist[3].provider);

+Playlist items can contain properties supported by the provider.
+Examples of such properties are:

+* **http.startparam**, when using the :ref:`HTTP provider <httpstreaming>`.
+* **rtmp.loadbalance**, when using the :ref:`RTMP provider <rtmpstreaming>`.

+Playlist items can  also contain properties supported by certain plugins.
+Examples of such properties are:

+* **hd.file**, which is used by the HD plugin.
+* **captions.file**, which is used by the Captions plugin.

+More information, and the full list of 12 default playlist properties, can be found in :ref:`playlistformats`.

 Sending events
 --------------